 The Pilanesberg Lodge is only a two hours drive from Pretoria and Johannesburg and 22 minutes from the famous Sun City Resort; this Private Lodge makes for a suitable safari lodge accommodation option.

-The Pilanesberg Private Lodge is an excellent safari retreat located at the foot of the scenic Pilanesberg mountains in South Africa's North West province.
+The lodge is an excellent safari retreat located at the foot of the scenic Pilanesberg mountains in South Africa's North West province.

 The Lodge enjoys traversing rights across the Greater Pilanesberg National Park in its open game vehicle.
 The vegetation found here is predominantly sweet veld and compliments the sourced and mixed veld of the park itself.
 The mighty buffalo is regularly encountered as these have made their home in the most remote regions of the park which are not accessible to the public.

 Due to a large number of Tambotie trees found in reserve, the bad-tempered Black rhino is home here.
 The reserve is entered exclusively through the lodge's private entrance gate on the western side of the sanctuary.

 The Black Rhino Reserve is home to the 'Big Five' including the lion, white and black rhino, leopard, buffalo, and elephant.
 Cheetahs and wild dogs, as well as antelope species such as sable, tsessebe, eland, gemsbok, and springbok, can also be encountered on the safari drives or walking safaris.
 Birdwatching in the Black Rhino Reserve is also a bird watcher paradise as over 354 bird species have been recorded here.